jindajia/ParallelPrimeFinder/ReadME.md

 **When Pme is Large**

 It is evident that the prime values used for sieving will become larger and larger.
-For n = 10<sup>10</sup>, the maximum prime value used for sieving is 10<sup>5</sup>.
+For n = 10<sup>10</sup>, the maximum prime value used for sieving is max prime under 10<sup>5</sup> which is 99991.
 Consequently, the number of elements we need to mark decreases as the prime values increase.

 $$m \downarrow (pme \to \sqrt{n} )$$